ibrahimshittu/ibrahim-shittu-portfolio/content/blog/scaling-cad-education-at-fabrio.md

 #### Ani - More Than a COO

 Anirudh (Ani) was our COO and Head of Product, but those titles don't capture what he meant to the team.
-Ani was the bridge between our wants and reality, turning wishlist items into buildable features without losing the core value.
+Ani was the bridge between our wants and reality, turning wishlist items into our goals without losing the core value.
+He's a superstar!

 What I appreciated most about Ani was how he looked out for people.
 When the pressure was crushing, he'd check in - not just about deadlines, but about how we were doing as humans.
 For an engineer navigating the chaos of an early-stage startup, having someone like Ani in your corner made all the difference.